-Also called COVID-19, this virus may cause symptoms, such as fever and dry cough.
+The coronavirus (also called Covid-19) may cause symptoms, such as fever and dry cough.
 Since we are living in unprecedented times, we want to assure patients that we are doing what we can to protect our staff and patients in New Orleans and Metairie, LA.
 Walters Plastic Surgery is closely monitoring the recommended safety measures by officials at the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).
 Read on to learn more about the state of elective surgeries, tips to prevent coronavirus, and how you can discuss your aesthetic goals and get your cosmetic surgery questions answered with a virtual consultation at Dr. Jules Walters.

 What is a virtual consultation?

 At Dr. Jules Walters, we know that a consultation with a skilled plastic surgeon is one of the most important parts of understanding your treatment plan.
 If you are considering cosmetic surgery in the near future, you can still contact our office for a virtual consultation.
 This unique experience gives patients a chance to learn about our practice, and if they qualify as a candidate for the procedure(s) they are interested in.
 During a virtual consultation, Dr. Walters and his staff can review photos of the problem areas, assess your health history, and learn about any medications you may be taking.
 If we feel we can help you achieve your desired goals, we can talk about our next steps together and how cosmetic surgery can address your areas of concern.

 Why are elective surgeries Temporarily canceled?